ChrisKurz/Matter/doc/Matter_Device_Light_Bulb.md

         zcl < Cluster > < Command > < Node Id > < Endpoint Id > < Group Id > [ arguments ]

-Adding to Thread network.
+Now let's add the Matter Device to the Thread network.
 In the Matter Controller execute the following command with your own HEX-DATASET:

         zcl NetworkCommissioning AddThreadNetwork 1 0 0 operationalDataset=hex:"USE YOUR HEX-DATASET HERE" breadcrumb=0 timeoutMs=3000